-Immediately after the grounding, news were received from the engine room that the area was no longer sealed and that there was severe penetration of water.
+Immediately after the grounding, news were received from the engine room, that the area was no longer sealed and that there was severe penetration of water.
 A little later came the announcement that in hull number three there was also penetration of water, which spread through the tunnel to the hull.
 The engine was then stopped and the crew was transferred to the deck.
 Lifebuoys were handed out and the two lifeboats were launched to the rails, but without being manned.
 The radio operator and the AD officer were constantly sending SOS signals, but there was no response, due to a short cut in the antenna.
 It was later found that the rig on which the antenna was mounted was broken.
-In the meantime, a strong wave lifted the ship so high that crew could no longer hold on to their feet and began to fall.
-At 21.30 the generator stopped so oil lamps had to be used.
+In the meantime, a strong wave lifted the ship so high that the crew could no longer hold on to their feet and began to fall.
+At 21.30 the generator stopped, so oil lamps had to be used.
 Around at 22.00 a steamer became visible, so the AD and BD officers started to send alarm signals with the steam-powered whistle of the ship.
 The incoming steamer was distinct for about an hour, when a second ship appeared and then began the attempt to send distress signals with the ship’s cannon, sparklers and the burning of chemicals.
 The two steamships passed without realizing anything.
-The ship was rocking and creaking from all sides, as it received huge amounts of water on deck, deck and its superstructures.
+The ship was rocking and creaking from all sides, as it received huge amounts of water on deck and its superstructures.
 During the night the crew found refuge in the superstructure of the intermediate ship.
 On the morning of February 22, the officer placed an antenna on the forearm, through which the communication with the company’s representative in Thessaloniki was restored and a rescue ship was requested to be sent.

 The abandonment of the ship

 And the report continues: “In the morning the weather became better, so that there was no longer any danger to the crew.
 Shortly after the signal was sent, the Turkish lifeboat LA VALETTE arrived at the scene of the accident and stated that it agreed to provide assistance.
 The VOLOS was no longer shaking and was in a calm state.
-The hatches were opened and it was found that all the internal, even the engine room and the boiler room, were full of water.
+The hatches were opened and it was found out that all the internal, even the engine room and the boiler room, were full of water.
 At 13.40 the company’s agent from Thessaloniki announced that the rescue ship BELOS was on its way.
 On 17.12 a telegram was received from Hamburg, via Thessaloniki, informing that the steamer MEXICO located in Piraeus would be headed to the place of the stranded VOLOS.
 The next morning the rescue steamer BELOS arrived, whose diver made an assessment of the damage, according to which there was serious damage to the hull of the ship.
 The boiler and the engine had been cut off from their place and had been severely damaged.
-As it was no longer possible to save the ship, the next day the crew boarded the BELOS and were transported to the port of Volos, except for the captain, the officer and the engineer, who remained on the ship for three more days to avoid any attempt by third parties to loot or claim rescue rights while the ship’s rescue operation was in progress.
+As it was no longer possible to save the ship, the next day the crew boarded the BELOS and were transported to the port of Volos, except for the captain, the officer and the engineer, who remained on the ship for three more days to avoid any attempt by third parties to loot or claim rescue rights, while the ship’s rescue operation was in progress.

 On February 24, a large empty barge arrived at the scene of the accident, which moored by and on the 26th of the month, began the loading of naval instruments and other useful items in BELOS and the next day the transhipment of the cargo.
 After that VOLOS was abandoned to its fate, as it had completely turned into a shipwreck and had to be abandoned.
 VOLOS was insured for $ 45,000.
 During the interrogation, mentioned in this report and was confirmed, both the captain and the AD officer of the ship, both naval experienced in the Greek sea area, attributed the accident to a particularly strong sea current, which was not perceived at the right time.
 The state representative (Reichskommissar) accused the captain and the AD officer of the steamer VOLOS, that they did not do what was required, with due care and naval skill, otherwise the ship would not reach the point of grounding.
 In his opinion, the sighting of the lighthouse Lefteris was not done correctly and with the proper naval skill, while the sea current should be perceived in time.
 The Ministry of Shipping issued the following announcement: On February 21, 1931 the steamer VOLOS ran aground on the Lefteris rock in the Aegean Sea and was characterized as a total presumed loss.
 The accident is due to an unusual sea current, but with the correct naval handling, the grounding could have been avoided.
 “The actions taken after the accident were correct.”